Shopify/toxiproxy/TLS.md

 In this mode patched Toxiproxy will observe what the hostname was in the request and use the given certificate as a CA to sign the new (dummy) certificate that matches this hostname.
 Currently it will generate 2048 bit RSA keypair for that purpose.

 This mode is very similar to the first one (except that Toxiproxy is doing the TLS termination and can see plain-text traffic).
-You centrally enable transparent proxying through Toxiproxy this way.

 An example `config/toxiproxy.json`: